applabsc/React-Native-Curriculum/Lesson 4: Networking.md

 `fetch('https://facebook.github.io/react-native/movies.json')` returns a promise.
 We handle the promise and access the return value of the API call by calling the method `then` on that promise.

-`then` takes in a callback, `console.log(response.json())` which just prints the response as JSON when data is received from the API.
+`then` takes in a callback, `(response) => console.log(response.json())` which just prints the response as JSON when data is received from the API.

-This callback is executed when the promise is resolved (i.e. the network request returned data successfully).
+This callback is executed when the promise is resolved (i.e. the network request successfully returned the data).
 The response can be accessed via the first argument of the callback that's passed in.
 In this example, the argument name is `response`, but you can name this variable whatever you want.

-However, if the API call fails, the app may crash because we haven't handled failure cases.
-To make our app handle failure cases, we need to call `catch` , which also takes in a callback that is executed when the request couldn't be successfully completed.
+However, if the API call fails, the app may throw an error because we haven't handled failure cases.
+To make our app handle failure cases, we need to call `catch`, which also takes in a callback that is executed ONLY when the request couldn't be successfully completed.
 The error object, which contains more information about the error can be accessed via the the callback.
+For example, the callback, `(e) => console.log(e.toString())` prints out the error.

 Now our code handles errors!
 ```